 Undergraduate students have a world of opportunity and EPICS is here to guide you from backpack to career.
-By engaging Northwestern connections and communities In Evanston, Chicago and the world, EPICS empowers students to create experiential opportunities during their time on campus.
-Whether by attending an EPICS speaker series, participating in one of the 17 innovative module learning communities, completing an internship, or coming on a career trek, EPICS is your partner for success.
+By engaging Northwestern’s connections and communities In Evanston, Chicago, and the world, EPICS empowers students to create experiential opportunities during their time on campus.
+Whether attending an EPICS speaker series, participating in one of the 17 innovative module learning communities, completing an internship, or coming on a career trek, EPICS is your partner for success.

 Internships build lifelong skills to help you move your career forward.
 Wherever you are in your academic journey, internships add to your resume.
 Want to enroll in an internship class and register your experience for college credit?
 It’s easy with EPICS.

 - Any SoC student can register their internship experience.

 - SoConnect should be the first place you begin your internship search.
 You can also utilize Handshake, Northwestern Career Advancements career portal.